observingClouds/xbitinfo/CONTRIBUTING.rst

     $ uv sync

-   which will create a venv virutal environment.
+   which will create a new virtual environment.

 #.
 Install `pre-commit <https://pre-commit.com>`_ and its hook on the
    ``xbitinfo`` repo::